jezierczakj/Projects/README.md

 C#{

 itemShop - ASP .NET/Blazor/MSSQL web application with basic CRUD, connected to database, connecting with client via http.
 Development not done, new features coming soon.
-To run this project MSSQL Server is required.
+Screenshots presenting how it works are stored in 'Screens' directory.

 }

 Java {